juangamnik/swift-evolution/proposals/XXXX-stdlib-data.md

 }
 ```

 A number of views on a data object are also defined.
 Data can be directly manipulated in the form of signed and unsigned bytes, and can be read as hex tuples or base-64 encoded characters.
-(Implementation and API may change based on what enhanced generics features make it into Swift 3.0.)

-**NOTE**: Ideally, `Data` should inherit from `RandomAccessCollection` and force the associated type `Generator.Element` to be `UInt8`.
-This turns a `Data` instance into a collection of `UInt8`s by default, greatly simplifying parts of the API.
-If this does become possible, then `DataUInt8View` becomes unnecessary.
-However, doing so may make it difficult to conform `[Int8]` to `Data`, if this should be desirable.
+Note that this proposal chooses not to make `Data` force a type to conform to `Collection`.
+Instead, it defines views into the data that themselves act as `Collection`s.
+There is precedent for this sort of design: Swift's `String` type behaves the same way, although because of different reasons, and `NSData` is not directly iterable.
+There are a few reasons why I believe this is the correct choice.

+* Swift's type system would need to add features to allow `Data` to force conforming types to conform to `Collection` correctly (i.e. with the elements being `UInt8`s).
+These features aren't on the roadmap and it's not clear that they are widely useful or well-founded theoretically.

+* Even if it were possible, doing so would break the symmetry between the user-facing signed byte and unsigned byte APIs.

+* Doing so would prohibit certain types that might be considered a natural fit for `Data` to conform, such as `[Int8]`.

+However, individual types conforming to `Data` can themselves choose to also conform to `Collection`, if it makes sense for them to do so.
+This is true for both the `DataArray` and `DataContainer` types defined below.

 **NOTE**: Ideally, Swift should allow nested types inside a protocol definition.
 If that becomes possible, the views below should lose their `Data` prefixes and become nested types within the `Data` protocol.

-**TODO**: What is the best way to handle slicing? `DataArray` can use the default `ArraySlice`, or perhaps a `DataSlice` protocol that `ArraySlice<UInt8>` can conditionally conform to.
-In the latter case, a private `DataContainerSlice` that conforms to `DataSlice` can be provided.

 ```